Building examples of using SQL functions supported by Oracle

 DBMS_DB_VERSION

-provide static constants:- dbms_db_version.version
+provide static constants:$$PLSQL_LINE:

-the number of the source line on which the directive appears in the current PL/SQL unit.$$PLSQL_UNIT:
+the number of the source line on which the directive appears in the current PL/SQL unit. $$PLSQL_UNIT:

-the name of the current PL/SQL unit.
+the name of the current PL/SQL unit.PLSQL_CCFLAGS

-compilation parameter ALTER SESSION set PLSQL_CCFLAGS = 'flag:True, val:5'
+compilation parameterALTER SESSION set PLSQL_CCFLAGS = 'flag:True, val:5'

 $$plsql_compilation_parameter

-BEGIN DBMS_OUTPUT.PUT_LINE('$$PLSCOPE_SETTINGS = ' || $$PLSCOPE_SETTINGS); DBMS_OUTPUT.PUT_LINE('$$PLSQL_CCFLAGS = ' || $$PLSQL_CCFLAGS); DBMS_OUTPUT.PUT_LINE('$$PLSQL_CODE_TYPE = ' || $$PLSQL_CODE_TYPE); DBMS_OUTPUT.PUT_LINE('$$PLSQL_OPTIMIZE_LEVEL = ' || $$PLSQL_OPTIMIZE_LEVEL); DBMS_OUTPUT.PUT_LINE('$$PLSQL_WARNINGS = ' || $$PLSQL_WARNINGS); DBMS_OUTPUT.PUT_LINE('$$NLS_LENGTH_SEMANTICS = ' || $$NLS_LENGTH_SEMANTICS); END; / anonymous block completed $$PLSCOPE_SETTINGS = $$PLSQL_CCFLAGS = $$PLSQL_CODE_TYPE = INTERPRETED $$PLSQL_OPTIMIZE_LEVEL = 0 $$PLSQL_WARNINGS = DISABLE:ALL $$NLS_LENGTH_SEMANTICS = BYTE
+: a PL/SQL compilation parameter BEGIN DBMS_OUTPUT.PUT_LINE('$$PLSCOPE_SETTINGS = ' || $$PLSCOPE_SETTINGS); DBMS_OUTPUT.PUT_LINE('$$PLSQL_CCFLAGS = ' || $$PLSQL_CCFLAGS); DBMS_OUTPUT.PUT_LINE('$$PLSQL_CODE_TYPE = ' || $$PLSQL_CODE_TYPE); DBMS_OUTPUT.PUT_LINE('$$PLSQL_OPTIMIZE_LEVEL = ' || $$PLSQL_OPTIMIZE_LEVEL); DBMS_OUTPUT.PUT_LINE('$$PLSQL_WARNINGS = ' || $$PLSQL_WARNINGS); DBMS_OUTPUT.PUT_LINE('$$NLS_LENGTH_SEMANTICS = ' || $$NLS_LENGTH_SEMANTICS); END; / anonymous block completed $$PLSCOPE_SETTINGS = $$PLSQL_CCFLAGS = $$PLSQL_CODE_TYPE = INTERPRETED $$PLSQL_OPTIMIZE_LEVEL = 0 $$PLSQL_WARNINGS = DISABLE:ALL $$NLS_LENGTH_SEMANTICS = BYTE

 Using inquiry directives (example extracted from here) |